 Landscape Category Values Areas Desired Outcome Visual amenity landscapes Visual Quality - adds to amenity, pleasantness, visual attractiveness, coherence and scenic values.
 Settled Peninsula i.e., all areas not outstanding.
 These are "working" landscapes with small scale patterns of pasture, bush, an absence of concentrated development.
 Many have strong topographical variety.
 Dominant ridgelines, where these are not within ONLs.
 Isolated landforms expressive of particular volcanic and erosive activity and various rocky summits.
 Smooth slopes of the Outer Coast.
-Maintenance of small in harmony with lands Controlled growth - id absorbing further cha valley floors) with a re structure plans for run growth.
-Regard to be h context, connections, waterways and cultur Indigenous forest remnants and indigenous vegetation not included as Outstanding.
-Modified coastal areas and harbours identify areas capable of ange in the landscape (e.g., recommendation to prepare ural-residential and settlement e had to heritage values, , character, natural features, iral impacts.
+Maintenance of small scale landuse patterns, sited in harmony with landform.
+Controlled growth - identify areas capable of absorbing further change in the landscape (e.g., valley floors) with a recommendation to prepare structure plans for rural-residential and settlement growth.
+Regard to be had to heritage values, context, connections, character, natural features, waterways and cultural impacts.
+Indigenous forest remnants and indigenous vegetation not included as Outstanding.
+Modified coastal areas and harbours